Houston Alternative Art: Square One

+120 Portland

 Michael Peranteau and artist Max Pruneda began monthly exhibitions of area artists at 120 Portland, a restaurant where Pruneda was chef.
 The openings were held on Sundays, when the restaurant was closed.

-- Lawndale Art and Performance Center
+Lawndale Art and Performance Center

 Lawndale Art and Performance Center (now Lawndale Art Center) began in a warehouse located on Hillman Street near Lawndale in the East End of Houston after a fire displaced the painting and sculpture department of the University of Houston.
 Under the direction of artist and sculpture professor James Surls with programming implemented independently from the university, the cavernous former cable factory grew into a freewheeling laboratory environment that served as classroom, studio, and exhibition and performance space for students and artists in the community.
 One of the earliest exhibitions was Pow Wow: Contemporary Artists & Models Ball, curated by Bert L. Long Jr., Miniatures Exhibition, an exhibition of work by over five hundred artists.
 Students at the original Lawndale Art Annex on Dismuke and Lawndale included: Sharon Kopriva, Ed Wilson, Jack Massing and Michael Galbreth (The Art Guys), Paul Kittleson, Kelly Alison, Bert Samples, Craig Lesser, Donald Redman, Mary Jenewein, Barbara Jones, Robert Shuttelsworth, Glen Gipps, Chuck Dugan, Wes Hicks, Judy Long, Jim Poag and Jeff Delude.
 In 1993, Lawndale moved to its current location on Main Street in the Museum District.

-- Smithsonian Archives of American Art
+Smithsonian Archives of American Art

 As part of a national initiative the Smithsonian Institution's Archives of American Art began a pilot project, the first privately funded archive documenting predominantly Texas artists.
 Later records from New Mexican artists were added.
 Originally scheduled to function for two years, it continued through 1985 because of the scale of the work.
 This southwestern archive was run from Houston by Sandra Curtis Levy, assisted by Terrell James.
 Liz Ward and Maggie Olvey also helped.
 A duplicate of this archive, which is part of the National Archives of American Art, is kept on microfilm at the Museum of Fine Arts, Houston.